-[Federal Reserve Actions](#)
+Federal Reserve Actions

-On March 20, 2024, the Fed kept its target range for the Federal Funds Rate unchanged at 5.25% to 5.50%.
-The Fed stated that the risks to achieving its employment and inflation goals are moving into better balance and in considering any adjustments to the target range for the Federal Funds Rate, the Fed will carefully assess incoming data, the evolving outlook, and the balance of risks.
+On March 20, 2024 [June 12, 2024], the Fed kept its target range for the Federal Funds Rate unchanged at 5.25% to 5.50%.
+The Fed stated that the risks to achieving its employment and inflation goals are moving into have moved toward better balance over the past year and in considering any adjustments to the target range for the Federal Funds Rate, the Fed will carefully assess incoming data, the evolving outlook, and the balance of risks.
 The Fed further stated that it does not expect it will be appropriate to reduce the target range for the Federal Funds Rate until it has gained greater confidence that inflation is moving sustainably toward 2%.